Zara Tindall

-Zara Anne Elizabeth Tindall (born 15 May 1981) is a British equestrian, Olympian, socialite, and member of the British royal family.
-She is the daughter of Anne, Princess Royal and Captain Mark Phillips, and the eldest niece of King Charles III.
-Born sixth in the line of succession to the British throne during the reign of her maternal grandmother, Queen Elizabeth II, she is 22nd in line as of 2025.
+Zara Anne Elizabeth Tindall (born 15 May 1981) is a British equestrian, Olympian, and member of the British royal family.
+She is the daughter of Anne, Princess Royal, and Captain Mark Phillips, and the eldest niece of King Charles III.
+At birth she was sixth in the line of succession to the British throne during the reign of her maternal grandmother, Queen Elizabeth II, and as of 2026 is 23rd.

-Zara won the Eventing World Championship in Aachen in 2006 and was voted BBC Sports Personality of the Year that same year.
-In 2012, she carried the Olympic flame at Cheltenham Racecourse on her horse Toytown.
-As a member of the Great Britain Eventing Team, she won a silver medal at the 2012 Summer Olympics, which was presented to her by her mother.
+Tindall won the individual eventing world title at Aachen in 2006 and was later named BBC Sports Personality of the Year.
+She married former rugby union player Mike Tindall in 2011, and the couple have three children.
+The following year she carried the Olympic flame at Cheltenham Racecourse on her horse Toytown, and went on to win a team silver medal in eventing at the 2012 London Summer Olympics, presented to her by her mother.

-In 2011, she married rugby union player Mike Tindall.
-The couple have three children.

 Early life and education

-Zara Anne Elizabeth Phillips was born on 15 May 1981 in the Lindo Wing of St Mary's Hospital, London.
-She was baptised on 27 July 1981, at Windsor Castle.
+Zara Anne Elizabeth Phillips was born at 8:15 pm on 15 May 1981 at St Mary's Hospital, London.
+She was baptised on 27 July in the private chapel at Windsor Castle.
 Her first name was suggested by her uncle, Charles, the then Prince of Wales.
-Her godparents are her maternal uncle, Andrew Mountbatten Windsor; the Countess of Lichfield; Helen, Lady Stewart, the wife of Sir Jackie Stewart; Andrew Parker Bowles; and Hugh Thomas.
-She has an elder brother, Peter, and two younger half-sisters, Felicity Wade (née Tonkin; from her father's affair with Heather Tonkin) and Stephanie Phillips, from her father's second marriage to Sandy Pflueger.
+Her godparents are her maternal uncle, Andrew Mountbatten-Windsor; the Countess of Lichfield; Helen, Lady Stewart, the wife of Sir Jackie Stewart; Andrew Parker Bowles; and Hugh Thomas.
+She has an elder brother, Peter, and two younger half-sisters, Felicity Wade (née Tonkin), from her father's affair with Heather Tonkin; and Stephanie Phillips, from his second marriage to Sandy Pflueger.

 Phillips attended Beaudesert Park School in Stroud, Gloucestershire, and Port Regis School in Shaftesbury, Dorset, before following other members of the royal family in attending Gordonstoun School in Moray, Scotland.
-During her schooldays, Phillips excelled at many sporting activities, representing her schools in hockey, athletics, and gymnastics.
+During her school years, she excelled in a range of sports and represented her schools in hockey, athletics, and gymnastics.
 She later studied at the University of Exeter and qualified as a physiotherapist.